Phase-Walker/git-testing/formatting.md

 ### Linebreak

 For a linebreak type two spaces at the end of your line,
-and press enter. (you don't have to press enter if you already did before.)
+and press enter. (you don't have to press enter if the content already continues on the next line.)

 ### Text Styling
 \*\*Bold** or \_\_Bold__ --> **Bold** or __Bold__